hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 There are four types of ListItems, two of which are variant specific.

-- `Checkmark` is used in a single select; indicates that a selection has been made.
+- `Checkmark` is used in the single select to indicate a selection has been made.
-- `Checkbox` is used in the multi-select; indicates that multiple selections can be made.
+- `Checkbox` is used in the multiple selection to indicate the more than one option can be selected.
 - `Title` is used to group ListItems together and help visually organize groups.
 - `Separator` is used to create a visual separation between groups.